It’s hard to keep track of the number of ways the United States continues to find to shoot itself in the foot.

 …gives us a clear picture of the ‘new normal’ and will be an essential tool for gardeners, farmers, and natural resource managers as they begin to cope with rapid climate change.

 For the many who work or play as a part of one of those three groups, this news is, in fact, pretty stale.
 The evidence has long since been in, and they will simply nod their heads in agreement.
 During these times of constant variability in the weather, a crystal ball would be of far more use.
+The closest thing to a crystal ball would be the Wunderground Rainwise device, used by members of the public to track the variability in weather conditions, though surely the best thing they could hope for is a halt in the destructive climate change.

 … Nor any drop to drink